St. Peter Family

 three to four months.

-Open office group visits offer an open forum for further
+Open office group visits offered an open forum for further

 discussion among the provider team and patients.
 Seven to 12

-patients attend each session staffed by a faculty preceptor and a
+patients attended each session staffed by a faculty preceptor and a

 resident physician.
-The agenda is unstructured with the provider
+The agenda was unstructured with the provider

 team coordinating the discussion, providing medical expertise